Natural Sciences B.S.

 Explore the natural sciences bachelor’s degree program at the University of Alaska Anchorage

-UAA’s B.S. in natural sciences program offers a broad, general science degree that
+UAA’s B.S. in natural sciences is a flexible degree program that emphasizes the correlation

 Natural sciences scholarships and financial aid

 Visit the UAA Office of Financial Aid to find out ways you can get help paying for college.

 This program provides flexibility in fulfilling degree requirements, so you can customize your plan of study to fit your academic interests and career goals.
 For example, you could combine the B.S. in natural sciences with a second major or minor in psychology, physics or math.

 With so many choices, you may not always know what to do next — and that’s okay.
 Academic advisors in the College of Arts and Sciences and the Department of Biological Sciences will help you figure out the best options and classes for you.

 Become a member of the American Academy of Developmental Medicine and Dentistry, American Medical Student Association and American Indian Science & Engineering Society, which have active student chapters at UAA.
 You can also join student clubs on campus, including Pre-Med Club, Emerging STEM Professionals and Wilderness Medicine and Rescue Club.